htonl/ldos/README.md

 This software was designed for test purposes.
 It is the responsibility of this software's operator to use this in a responsible fashion.
-The creators recommend that the operator not break the law.
+The creator recommends that the operator not break the law.

 My goal with this code is to create a cli-tool with a suite of different networking